rhammell/voice-game-controller/README.md

 ## How It Works
 The voice-enabled video game controller serves as an input device for computer-based video games, allowing users to play games using their voice.

-In addition to traditional physical inputs, such as a joystick and buttons, the controller is capable of recognizing multiple voice commands from the user as voice inputs.
-The controller includes an onboard microphone and voice recognition components that enable it to listen for and identify commands when they are spoken.
-A built-in OLED display provides visual feedback each time a command is recognized.
+In addition to traditional inputs like a joystick and buttons, the controller recognizes voice commands through its onboard microphone and voice recognition components.
+A built-in OLED display provides visual feedback for recognized commands.

-When connected to a computer via a USB cable, the controller emulates a keyboard and transmits specific keystrokes to the computer with each joystick movement, button press, and voice command.
+When connected to a computer via USB, the controller emulates a keyboard, transmitting specific keystrokes for joystick movements, button presses, and voice commands.
+Users can customize keystroke mapping within the controller's software for a personalized setup independent of any game.

-The mapping between each input and its associated keystroke can be configured within the software running on the controller.
-Users can customize this keystroke mapping to create a personalized controller setup that works independently of any game.

 ## Demo Video
 [![Video](https://img.youtube.com/vi/spnh6j_cPNY/0.jpg)](https://www.youtube.com/watch?v=spnh6j_cPNY)